AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 7. Backdrop-Blur Navigation

-backdrop-blur-md and a semi-transparent background is in every AI site.
-It was novel in 2023.
-In 2026 it is a slop signature.
-Try a solid background nav that changes on scroll, or a nav that hides on scroll-down and shows on scroll-up.8.
+backdrop-blur-md over a semi-transparent background is in every AI site.
+Novel in 2023, a signature by 2026.
+Try a solid nav that changes on scroll, or one that hides on scroll-down and reappears on scroll-up.
+See Glassmorphism and backdrop-blur: The AI Tell.8.
 No :active Feedback

 :hover but never :active.
-The active state (when a button is being pressed) is crucial for tactile feedback.
-A simple transform: scale(0.98) on :active makes buttons feel responsive.9.
+The pressed state is crucial for tactile feedback — a simple transform: scale(0.98) on :active makes buttons feel alive.9.
 No Hover Effects on Cards

 10. transition-all as Default

-transition-all duration-300 which transitions every property including layout-triggering properties like width and height.
-Always transition specific properties: transition-property: color, background-color, box-shadow, transform.11.
+transition-all duration-300, which animates every property — including layout-triggering ones like width and height.
+Always target specific properties: transition-property: color, background-color, box-shadow, transform.11.
 No prefers-reduced-motion

-prefers-reduced-motion media query.
-This is not just a slop issue -- it is an accessibility failure.
-Always provide a reduced-motion alternative:@media (prefers-reduced-motion: reduce) {
+prefers-reduced-motion.
+This is not just a slop issue — it is an accessibility failure.
+Always provide a reduced-motion path:@media (prefers-reduced-motion: reduce) {

 *, *::before, *::after {